 get in touch

-Nykelle studied critical theory & photography at the San Francisco Art Institute before going on to become a Google Image Equity Fellow, having their work acquired by public and private collections, being published in articles including Aint-Bad and I-D, and having their work displayed across the country.
+Nykelle studied critical theory & photography at the San Francisco Art Institute before going on to become a Google Image Equity Fellow, having their work acquired by public and private collections and being mentioned in publications including Aint-Bad, I-D and the Los Angeles Times.
 They’re currently pursuing their masters at the University of California San Diego where they expect to graduate in 2025.